pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1448 Obscure Logic

+Today, I had to dive into some rather obscure logic, a piece of code that no developer really wants to deal with.
+When faced with legacy code like this, you essentially have two options:
+1. Minimal Intervention: You can opt to touch the legacy code as little as possible, making only the necessary changes to incorporate the new code.
+2. Understanding and Refactoring: Alternatively, you can choose to truly understand the legacy code, attempt to refactor it, and then integrate the desired new code.

+However, it's crucial to conduct thorough unit testing before embarking on the refactoring journey.
+The second option is not only the more correct approach but also the most rewarding one.
+Don't shy away from dealing with legacy code.
+While every developer may dream of starting fresh on a new project with a clean slate, there's tremendous value in unraveling the complexities of legacy systems.
+It's an opportunity for growth and learning.

 #### Day 1447 Studying State Pattern

 Today I continued studying the State design pattern.
 The state pattern is a good option when you have a lot of if statements in your code/class, rather than have these statements you can have state objects in these objects resides the logic to execute.
 Applying this technique, your Context object delegates the execution of the task to the state objects added by composition.

 #### Day 1446 State Pattern